geco/cssanimations/README.md

 # Css animations with javascript

-Concise css animations for your DIVs, dinamically injected from javascript.
+Concise css animations for your HTML elements, dinamically injected from javascript.